-- 1. The Investment Officer or employee owns 10% or more of the voting stock or shares of the business organization or owns \$5,000 or more of the fair market value of the business organization. - 2.
-Funds received by the Investment Officer or employee from the business organization exceed 10% of the Investment Officer or employee's gross income for the prior year. - 3.
-The Investment Officer or employee has acquired from the business organization during the prior year investments with a book value of \$2,500 or more for their personal account. - D. Prudence The standard of prudence to be used by the investment officials shall be the "Prudent Person Rule", as set forth in Tex.
+- 3. The Investment Officer or employee has acquired from the business organization during the prior year investments with a book value of \$2,500 or more for their personal account. - D. Prudence The standard of prudence to be used by the investment officials shall be the "Prudent Person Rule", as set forth in Tex.
 Gov't.
 Code Sec.
-2256.006 and will be applied in the context of managing an overall portfolio: "Investments shall be made with judgment and care under prevailing circumstances, that a person of prudence, discretion and intelligence would exercise in the management of the person's own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived."
+2256.006, and will be applied in the context of managing an overall portfolio: "Investments shall be made with judgment and care under prevailing circumstances, that a person of prudence, discretion and intelligence would exercise in the management of the person's own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived."

-Investment officials acting in accordance with this Policy and exercising due diligence shall be relieved of personal responsibilities for an individual security's credit risk or market price change, provided deviations from expectations are reported in a timely fashion and appropriate action is taken to control adverse developments.
-In determining whether an investment official has exercised prudence with respect to an investment decision, the determination shall be made taking into consideration the investment of all funds over which the official had responsibility rather than consideration as to the prudence of a single investment and whether the investment decision was consistent with this Policy.
+Investment officials acting in accordance with the Investment Policy and exercising due diligence shall be relieved of personal responsibilities for an individual security's credit risk or market price change, provided deviations from expectations are reported in a timely fashion and appropriate action is taken to control adverse developments.
+In determining whether an investment official has exercised prudence with respect to an investment decision, the determination shall be made taking into consideration the investment of all funds over which the official had responsibility rather than consideration as to the prudence of a single investment and whether the investment decision was consistent with the City's Investment Policy.